How much does a Texas certificate of title bond cost?

 |Bond Type||Bond Amount||Cost*|

-|Greater than $25,000 Certificate of Title Bond||Greater than $25,000||Subject to Underwriting||Apply Now|
+|Greater than $25,000 Certificate of Title Bond 3-year term||Greater than $25,000||Subject to Underwriting||Apply Now|

 Call 1 (800) 308-4358, or submit a bond request, to get the Texas surety bond you need.
 Our experts make the bonding process fast and easy!

-Why do I need this bond?
+Why do I need a title bond?

+The Texas Department of Transportation requires vehicle owners who have lost or obtain insufficient proof of ownership for their vehicles to post three-year surety bonds.
 The purpose of a Texas certificate of title bond is to indemnify any prior owner, lienholder and subsequent purchaser of the vehicle, or person acquiring any security interest in it and their respective successors, against any expense, loss or damage that occurs as a result of the issuance of the certificate of title for the vehicle.

 Certificate of title bonds in Texas remain in full force and effect for a period of three years after the effective date listed on the bond form.
 Upon expiration, the Texas Department of Transportation will return the bond to the principal unless the department has been notified of a pending claim against the bond.